mblhaunted/nixy/README.md

 ### Interactive Mode

-Interactive mode allows the user to fill in the details of their package by hand.
-This is useful for experimenting with builds before hand.
+Interactive mode allows the user to fill in the details of a package by hand.

 ```
 (pmpm) [m1001@wormhole]:[~/Documents/dev/git/pmpm]: ./pmpm.py package -p